ericcornelissen/ades/README.md

 expressions in `run:` scripts and will completely miss others, for example expressions in `actions/github-script` scripts.

+### [Ghast]

+A tool to find misconfigurations in GitHub Actions Workflows (not Actions).
+Among other checks it looks for a couple known problematic uses of expressions involving the `github` context.
+It also steers users away from using inline scripts, recommending local Actions instead.
+As a result it will report fewer expressions overall (fewer _false positives_) but miss some (more _false negatives_).

 ### [`poutine`]

 A tool that aims to find misconfigurations in CI/CD pipeline configurations including GitHub Actions